 Both live and online poker rooms can have bad beat jackpots.
 A progressive jackpot that continually increases in size and is created through communal contributions.
 Basically, everyone playing at the table pays slightly more rake than at a standard table.
 This extra rake goes into the communal prize pool jackpot, which grows until someone wins it.

 Typically the jackpot payout is divided as follows:

-- 50% of the jackpot total is received by the player who LOST the bad beat hand.
+- 50% to the player who LOST the bad beat hand.

-- 25% of the jackpot total is received by the player who WON the bad beat hand.
+- 25% to the player who WON the bad beat hand.

-- 25% of the jackpot total is divided equally among the remaining players at the table dealt into the hand.
+- 25% divided equally among the remaining players at the table dealt into the hand.

-Although every room is free to choose its own rules for its bad beat jackpot, most rooms stick to a fairly common formula:
+Although every room chooses its own rules for its bad beat jackpot, most stick to this:

-- Live poker bad beat - Full house, aces full of tens (or better), beaten by quads (or better)
+- Live poker bad beat - Full house, aces full of tens upwards beaten by quads or better.